prioritizr/prioritizr/docs/reference/marxan_problem.md

 - puvspr:

   `data.frame` containing information on the amount of each feature in each planning unit.
-The argument to `puvspr` must follow the conventions used in the *Marxan* input data file (conventionally called `"puvspr.dat"`).
-It must contain the following columns:
+In particular, `puvspr` must follow the conventions used in the *Marxan* input data file (conventionally called `"puvspr.dat"`).
+It must contain the following columns.

   pu